JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 That's it!
 We successfully implemented the plugin.

-After compilation, you can import it in a digital audio workstation (DAW) of your choice or the JUCE's AudioPluginHost.
+After compilation, you can import it in a digital audio workstation of your choice or the JUCE's AudioPluginHost.

 One thing you will hear instantly after playing some notes is that there are audible clicks when you press or release a key.
 That is because we didn't implement a fade-in nor a fade-out amplitude envelope.
 But that could be a topic of another article 😉